xtdb/driver-examples/README.md

 Once the Codespace loads (note: this can take several minutes), you can start running SQL queries against XTDB!

+If you would like to run the Dev Container setup fully locally (offline, and without a GitHub account) you can use VS Code or docker-compose directly - see the instructions within `.devcontainer/README.md` for guidance.

 ## Running your first queries

 The VSCode 'SQL Tools' extension is pre-configured to connects to the running XTDB Docker container.
 You can use this extension to explore the database and run queries.